 Occasionally, take your dogs for walks together and separately.
 Eko is only 11 weeks old, so he is still getting used to walking with a leash and harness.
 He really doesn’t walk far before sitting down and refusing to move.

 Bastian loves to walk for about 20 minutes.
-So, if we walk the dogs together, we often bring a doggy backpack with us to help carry Eko while still proceeding to walk with Bastian.
-(Here is the backpack we Love from Amazon).
+So, if we walk the dogs together, we often bring a dog backpack with us to help carry Eko while still proceeding to walk with Bastian.
+See our full review on our favorite dachshund backpack.

 We didn’t know how crucial it really was for us to take them out and meet other dogs that didn’t live with us.